jfndi/DesignPatternsInCpp/README.md

 	behavior for the same object, based on its internal state.
 This can be a cleaner way for an object to change its behavior at runtime without resorting to conditional statements and thus improve maintainability.

+	* Strategy:
+	The strategy pattern (also known as the policy pattern) is a behavioral software design pattern that enables selecting an algorithm at runtime.
+Instead of implementing a single algorithm directly, code receives run-time instructions as to which in a family of algorithms to use.
+	Strategy lets the algorithm vary independently from clients that use it